hacker20028/todo-list/README.md

-# Getting Started with Create React App
+# TO-DO React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my first official React App.
+Shedule your day ahead whith your own todo list.
+Any contributions are welcome.

 ## Available Scripts